 60 minutes + 30 minutes further Q&A

-- Extended Q&A: (optionally) stay for an additional 30 minutes to continue discussions.
+Interactive Q&A: After the main session, Joss and Dominic will stay online for an additional 30 minutes to continue the discussion.

 Want to join us at our next SPRG business sustainability group meeting?